 Meditation in yoga is a means of following Kundalini, spiritual energy, moving between the 7 energy centers or chakras of the body.
 As the energy rises from the bottom of the spine to the top of the head, self-realization can be achieved.

 Finally, we come to the benefits of yoga practice.
 The first thing to understand is that the practice of yoga is now extended beyond the Hatha Yoga to various other types such as Power Yoga, Bikram Yoga, and Ashtanga Yoga.
 These variations are designed with the aim to target specific muscle groups and boost fat burning.
 They are more geared to the weight loss aspect of yoga rather than the integration of mind body and soul, as was originally intended.

 The primary advantage of yoga is that it fosters mental health and relieves stress and tension.
 From a physical standpoint, yoga is designed to boost strength and improve suppleness.
 It can ease tense muscles, improve flexibility and tone up internal organs.
 Since violent movements are avoided, there is no formation of fatigue-inducing lactic acid.

 In conjunction with proper breathing techniques of hatha yoga, you are stimulating the endocrine, nervous, digestion and circulatory systems.
 The main advantage of yoga is that it is flexible; it can be molded to suit individual needs for intensity.

-While it seems like it is all rainbows and sunshine, there are a few minor problems that can arise from the practice of yoga, which can be easily avoided.
-Improper form and a haphazard sequence of postures can result in injury, gastric problems and nausea.
+There are a few minor problems that can arise from the practice of yoga, which can be easily avoided.
+Improper form and a haphazard sequence of postures can result in injury, gastric problems, and nausea.
 While this may seem to be a deterrent, all you need to avoid this is proper supervision.